jasminetanner/ChatBot/README.md

 ## Context

-The ChatBox is a program that let's you visualize and send messages
+The ChatBox is a program that let's you visualize and send messages to a list of contacts

 ## Composants